denisRajlic/ticketing/README.md

 #### Relocating Shared Code

 - from our auth service, we moved the errors and middleware folders into the common folder
+- in our common folder there's an index.ts file which is used for re-exporting everything in errors and middleware
+  - we do this, so that in our services we can import stuff from the package name alone i.e. @tickets-tutorial/common

+#### Mono or multi repo?

+- if you go the monorepo route, you can use lerna
+- in the course he uses multi-repo

+### Create-Read-Write-Delete Server Setup

+- copy some files from auth into tickets folder, to save some time
+- build image & push to dockerhub
+- create tickets-depl.yaml file
+- create tickets-mongo.yaml file
+- update skaffold file
+- connect to MongoDB via environment variables

+#### TDD Approach

+- we wrote out tests in advance to be able to easily visualize what we need to implement
+- for every request that comes into our tickets service, we need to call the currentUser middleware from our common package
+- but the requireAuth middleware is only needed for certain requests
+- for testing authentication, we do NOT want to access other services whatsover
+  - so for this, we'll fake auth requests
+  - when using supertest, we are expected to return an array of strings as a cookie value